ThinkOTB Agency

 Art is inclusive of everyone.
 It does not discriminate based on gender, skin colour, religion or sexuality.
 There are no predetermined qualifiers to engage in art.

-Imagination and creativity should not be seen as added extras to a person’s skillset; they are integral to what differentiates us from other species and drive our aspirations.
+Imagination and creativity are not additions to a person’s skillset.
+They are integral to what differentiates us from other species and drive our aspirations.
 Without art the predictability of reality would become insufferable.

 Why is art important to you?
 How would you reposition the arts to convey their importance to society and culture?
 Share your thoughts with us at @otbtweeter – we’d love to hear them!